4chan terminology

 Typical buyfag

-Other exotic slurs include: pseud, tool
+Other such “high class” slurs include: pseud, tool, proletarian, philistine

 eop